-- Proof of identity: the child's birth certificate, birth notice or passport - Proof of residence: a utility bill, rental agreement or rates notice with family name and address (this must be the main residence of the child). - Subsidy card and immigration visas (where applicable). - Documents from Family Support Services or a MCH nurse confirming high support needs and/or disability, or letter from a doctor for complex medical needs (where applicable). - Other proof required to verify the child meets local criteria. - Credit card (to pay the registration fee).
+- Proof of identity: Where a birth certificate cannot be produced, other acceptable evidence of a child's full name and date of birth includes: - Statement from the Australian Immunisation Register (AIR) - Medicare card - letter from the doctor or midwife who attended the birth - o doctor's note attesting to a child's age - passport - o citizenship documents or Australia visa documents or Immicard. - Proof of residence: a utility bill, rental agreement or rates notice with family name and address (this must be the main residence of the child). - Subsidy card and immigration visas (where applicable). - Documents from Family Support Services or a MCH nurse confirming high support needs and/or disability, or letter from a doctor for complex medical needs (where applicable). - Other proof required to verify the child meets local criteria. - Credit card (to pay the registration fee).
 The fee can also be paid in person at their nearest council office.
 This fee is waived for all families and carers eligible for ESK/KFS/priority allocation.